 If this article does not pass, any money received from cable franchise fees would be returned to the general fund to offset property taxes, and no funding would be available in 2009 for cable access management.
 The Selectmen and the Budget Committee recommend this article.
 There is no tax dollar impact of this article.
 Any expenses would be funded from cable franchise fee revenues.

-ARTICLE 24: To see if the Town will vote to raise and appropriate the sum of twenty-two thousand dollars (\$22,000) for repair of a stone wall on North Road at parcel 06-047.001.003.001 to include necessary safety considerations, such as a guardrail, at this location.
+ARTICLE 24: To see if the Town will vote to raise and appropriate up to the sum of twentytwo thousand dollars (\$22,000) for repair of a stone wall on North Road at parcel 06-047.001.003.001 to include necessary safety considerations, such as a guardrail, at this location.
 (Majority vote required.)
 This article requests funding to repair a section of stone wall on North Road, which was damaged in the spring of 2008.
 The Town put the project out to bid and has a proposal for the repairs.
 The work includes resetting of the damaged areas of stone, as well as safety improvements such as a guardrail in the area.
 This stone retaining wall is a shared property boundary between the Town's road right-of-way, and the abutter.

 The Selectmen recommend this article.
 The Budget Committee does not recommend this article.
+This article was amended at Deliberative Session with the words "up to" to allow for any insurance money that may be received to offset the cost of the repair work.
 The estimated tax impact of this article is \$0.05 per thousand.